 - Without first viewing owner's manual and quick start guide.

 - •With more than one passenger.

+- •On hills steeper than 15 degrees.

-- •On public roads.
+- On public roads.

 - •On paved surfaces-pavement may seriously affect handling and control.

-- •With Non-CFMOTO approved accessories.
+- With Non-CFMOTO approved accessories.

 ALWAYS: